amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/limits.md

 ## CSV download limits

 The breakdown data table in the UI will only list the top 100 property values (for when you perform a [group-by](/docs/analytics/charts/group-by)).
-You can export approximately 10,000 rows as a CSV file.
+You can export approximately 10,000 rows as a .CSV file.
 This is specifically a limitation on the number of group-by values you can export.

 The group-by limits vary from chart to chart: